Vortex100K/Vortex100K-osu-skins/README.md

-this branch was taken from devanram so all the credit goes to him
+this branch was taken from devenram so all the credit goes to him